Nommabelle/TOUR-Dev/README.md

 -----------------------
 ## Flash
 ### **Applied to: All**
-The Flash travels at twice the speed of a normal player.
+The Flash travels at a faster speed in comparison to a normal player.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|